 Raw Tahini vs. Roasted Tahini

 Sesame seeds are high in minerals such as calcium, zinc and manganese.
 They also contain adequate quantities of thiamin and B6.
 When ground into a paste, these vital nutrients are much easier to absorb and assimilate.
-Most tahini you buy in the store however, is made from roasted sesame seeds.
-Roasting the seeds destroys much of the nutrients, and causes the monounsaturated and polyunsaturated fats to oxidize.
-This is why I prefer tahini made from raw sesame seeds.
+However, most brands of tahini you buy in the store are made from roasted sesame seeds.
+Since roasting can potentially destroy a lot of the nutrients, I prefer to make my tahini from raw sesame seeds.
 I don’t find any difference in taste, and who wants to go the extra step of roasting them?
-Just use raw!
+Just use raw! 😀

 2 cups hulled sesame seeds, raw (cost $5.50)

-I added 2 cups of raw, hulled sesame seeds, flipped on the switch and let it go.
-After a few minutes, I added a little EVOO.
+I added 2 cups of raw, hulled sesame seeds, flipped the switch and let it go.
+After a few minutes, I added a little bit of olive oil.
 I cannot remember the exact measurement, but it wasn’t too much.

 After several minutes the seeds start to break down, and you’ll see large dough-like clumps start to develop.
 Simply turn off the machine and scrape the sides of the processor and continue.
 You will need to do this several times.

 Eventually, almost magically, you’ll start to see the dough-like balls begin to liquify.
 Stop the processor and check the texture.
 It should be a little gritty.
 Scrape the sides once more, and continue to blend for several more minutes.
 Once the texture is smooth, you’re done!

 This took at least 20 minutes, so hang in there!